tomitribe/docker-tomee/README.md

 no user is included in the "manager-gui" role required to operate the "/manager/html" web application.
 If you wish to use this app, you must define such a user in `tomcat-users.xml`.

+You can also use this image as base image in your Dockerfile file.
+Then you can add your application by running next Dockerfile operation:

+ADD <locationofapplication>/<warfile> /usr/local/tomee/webapps/<warfile>

 # Issues & Contributors